digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

       Interface that allows implementing templates to create and remove accounts
     - :ref:`Account <module-daml-finance-interface-account-account-92922>`:
       Interface which represents an established relationship between a custodian and an owner.
-It specifies parties controlling incoming / outgoing transfers, and allows for crediting / debiting holdings
+It specifies parties controlling incoming and outgoing transfers, and allows for crediting and debiting holdings
     - :ref:`Util <module-daml-finance-interface-account-util-56106>`:
       Utility functions related to accounts, e.g., getting the custodian / owner of an account